Welcome

 How do I know my contributions won’t be wasted? #

-There’s much that we could salvage from Super Practica if it somehow fails or doesn’t live up to my claims:
+There’s much that we could salvage from Super Practica if it somehow fails to live up to my claims:

 • For some definitions of “failure-proof”, Super Practica is failure-proof.